tryolabs/ml-garden/documentation/user_guide.md

 ## Quick start

-Here you can see an example of a `config.json` file to run an XGBoost pipeline (for more detailed explanation please refer to [Generating and Executing Pipelines](#pipelines):
+Here you can see an example of a `config.json` file to run an XGBoost pipeline (for more detailed explanation please refer to [Generating and Executing Pipelines](#generating-and-executing-pipelines)):

 ```json
 {